 What is Individually Identifiable Health Information?

-Individually identifiable health information (IIHI) goes beyond medical information about a person to include their demographics.
+To begin understanding PHI, we need to start with IIHI, the category that PHI falls within.
+Individually Identifiable Health Information (IIHI) goes beyond medical information about a person to include their demographics.
 IIHI meets these conditions:

 - Is created or received by a healthcare provider, health plan, employer, or healthcare clearinghouse.